 Geary is one of Muni's highest-ridership corridors, serving major destinations and residential areas in Downtown, the Western Addition, Japantown/Fillmore, and the Richmond District.
 The corridor contains 17% of the City's population at a density of 41 persons per acre, so it is an appropriate corridor for a large transit investment.
 Geary is the highest priority corridor for transit improvements, after the completion of the Central Subway.
-The Geary BRT is intended to accommodate LRT conversion at a later date given demand and funding.
+The Geary BRT is intended to be upgradeable to LRT in a second phase, given demand and funding.